MostAwesomeDude/construct/docs/misc.rst

 Switch
 ------

 Branches the construction based on a return value from a function.
-This is a more general implementation then IfThenElse.
+This is a more general implementation than IfThenElse.

 >>> Switch(this.n, { 1:Byte, 2:Int32ub }).build(5, n=1)
 b'\x05'